 How Moores can help:

 If you want to implement an EBA within your organisation and don’t know where to start, Moores can guide you through the process.
-For more information on enterprise bargaining, please contact Practice Leader, Skye Rose, or Associate, Bree Coram, from our workplace relations team on (03) 9843 0418.
-Alternatively, please feel free to complete the form below.
+For more information on enterprise bargaining, please do not hesitate to contact us.

 Currently the Fair Work Commission is trialling a new system which will enable organisations lodging an EBA to complete and submit all necessary documents on-line by using a smart form system.
 The system will assist parties to lodge compliant applications by: